cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 1. PyMTL3-Based Testing, Simulation, Translation
 --------------------------------------------------------------------------

-Our goal in this tutorial is to generate layout for the sort unit from the Verilog tutorial using the ASIC tools.
+Our goal in this tutorial is to generate a gate-level netlist for the sort unit from the Verilog tutorial using the ASIC tools.
 As a reminder, the sort unit takes as input four integers and a valid bit and outputs those same four integers in increasing order with the valid bit.
 The sort unit is implemented using a three-stage pipelined, bitonic sorting network and the datapath is shown below.

 ![](img/tut06-sort-unit-dpath.png)